theochem/horton/doc/user_hamiltonian_molecular.rst

 Defining basis sets with Python code
 ------------------------------------

-In some circumstances it may be useful to generate the basis set with some Python code.
+In some circumstances, it may be useful to generate the basis set with some Python code.
 For example, the following code generates an even tempered basis for Lithium (without polarization functions):